Immagini della pagina

 "I expect," said Richard, jumping out into the grass, "that my breakfast

 "But it might have some foundation," must be ready.
-A pleasant journey, my
+A pleasant journey, my he replied.

 dear counsellor."

-"But you will come out and see us soon?" she said.
+"But you will come out and see us soon? she said.

 It was all clear to her now.
 Colonel Seabray shot Meech, and Chinny knew it.
 This was the power he held over the Colonel.
 Mary knew nothing about it.
 But how to keep the knowledge of this secret from her, and foil Chinny, puzzled Miss Plumb until she reached the leafy precincts of Plumb's Wood.